vinniefalco/LayerEffects/README.md

 ## License

-Copyright (C) 2008 by Vinnie Falco ([e-mail][0])

-Unless otherwise marked, files in VFLib are published under the [GNU General Public License][5].
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Commercial, closed source licenses for VFLib are available, [contact the author][0] for details.
+This library contains portions of other open source products covered by separate licenses.
+Please see the corresponding source files for specific terms.

+VFLib is provided under the terms of The MIT License (MIT):

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Some files contain portions of these external projects, licensed separately:

 - [bZip2][7] is Copyright (C) 1996-2010 Julian R Seward.
 All rights reserved.
 See the corresponding file LICENSE for licensing terms.

 - Portions of the software are Copyright (C) 1996-2001, 2006 by [The FreeType Project][8].
 All rights reserved.
 [FreeType][8] is distributed under both the [GNU General Public License][5], or the [FreeType License][9].

 - Portions of this software are Copyright (C) 1994-2012 [Lua.org][10], PUC-Rio.
   Lua is distributed under the terms of the [MIT License][11].

-- [Luabridge][12] is Copyrighted (C) 2007 by Nathan Reed.
-[Luabridge][12] is
-distributed under the terms of the [MIT License][11].
+- [Luabridge][12] is Copyright (C) 2012 by Vinnie Falco and Copyrighted (C) 2007 by Nathan Reed.
+[Luabridge][12] is distributed under the terms of the [MIT License][11].

 - [Soci][13] is Copyright (C) 2004-2008 Maciej Sobczak, Stephen Hutton, and various others noted in the corresponding source files.
 Soci is distributed under the [Boost Software License, Version 1.0][14].

 - [SQLite][15], placed in the public domain.